valiton-k8s-blueprints/examples/bws-talos/README.md

 ### Prerequisites

 1. Get access to a BWS project.

+   Remember to select the desired project after logging in to the dashboard.

 2. Create a floating IP to access the cluster:

    Manually create a Floating-IP: https://dashboard.bws.burda.com/network/floatingip

    Button "Allocate IP"

    Select "Network"

    Select "Owned Subnet"

    Leave "Floating IP Address" empty

    Button "OK"
-.

 4. Create application credentials to authenticate to BWS.

-   Remember to select the desired project after Login.

    Go to https://dashboard.bws.burda.com/user/application-credentials
    or click your account icon (top-right in the web-UI) => "User Center" => "Application Credentials"